 And that is all we need to know.

-Dear friends of The Hands Free Revolution, in exactly three weeks, my new book titled ONLY LOVE TODAY enters the world!
-My amazing sister-in-law and talented friend Jenna have created the most beautiful ONLY LOVE TODAY t-shirts we can wear on March 7th (release day) to wear like a uniform and LOVE like it’s our job!
-In order to get the shirts to you by that time, orders are being accepted today and tomorrow (2/15) only.
-(International shipping is available.)
-Please don’t forget that with every pre-order of ONLY LOVE TODAY comes a collection of gorgeous bonus gifts made by Juicebox Designs.
+Dear friends of The Hands Free Revolution, in just TWO days, my new book titled ONLY LOVE TODAY enters the world!
+It is a flip open, read anytime/anywhere book of encouragement designed to anchor you in LOVE, PEACE, and CONNECTION despite the distractions, pressures, and discord of our everyday lives.
+With every pre-order of ONLY LOVE TODAY comes a collection of gorgeous bonus gifts made by Juicebox Designs.
 Just email a copy of your receipt to email@example.com.
 Pre-orders greatly influence the success of a book so please know how grateful I am for your support in this regard.
 There are still some lovingly signed copies available at barnesandnoble.com including one with Avery’s special addition!
 (They are the SAME price as the unsigned book!)
 Thank you for your love, support, encouragement, comments, and shares!
 You are LOVE to me, and I can’t imagine this journey without you.